 Congress doesn’t allow the common taxpayer to deduct his costs of travel to and from work; therefore the owner isn’t allowed to deduct this either.
-So how is this managed or addressed with bookkeeping.
-To answer this and illustrate how the bookkeeper handles the day-to-day activities related to transportation costs of vehicles used by the owner and family members I’ll first explain who must have separate accounting related to travel.
+How is this managed or addressed with bookkeeping.
+To answer this and illustrate how the bookkeeper handles the day-to-day activities related to transportation costs of vehicles used by the owner and family members, this lesson first explains who must have separate accounting related to travel.
 Next I will delve into the concepts and principles involved.
-Finally I will illustrate proper documentation along with accounting procedures and provide a full detailed example.
+Finally, this lesson will illustrate proper documentation along with accounting procedures and provide a full detailed example.

 In Route to Destination